htwest/TLS-Society-Database/README.md

 - Submit user info to "applicants" and Institutes info to "pending"

+- Build Page for Moderators to Look at Pending applications.

 ###### Back End

 - Create "Pending" table in Database